This post may contain affiliate links. Please read our disclosure policy.

 chicken piccata ingredients on a kitchen counter.

-If you have any ingredients leftover from this easy Chicken Piccata recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single serving Chicken Piccata recipe, check out our Leftover Ingredients Recipe Finder.

-• Flour: All-purpose flour is standard.
-For a gluten-free version, use a gluten-free flour like King Arthur’s Measure For Measure, and ensure broth is also gluten-free.
+• Flour: All-purpose flour works well.
+For a gluten-free option, use a measure-for-measure gluten-free flour and make sure your broth is gluten-free.

-• Salt and Black Pepper: Added for seasoning.
+• Salt and Black Pepper: Season the chicken for flavor.

 • Butter: Salted butter enhances the sauce’s flavor.

-• Chicken Broth: Low-sodium is preferable to control saltiness.
-Adjust added salt if using regular broth.
-Use any leftover broth in Chicken Tortellini Soup or Risotto.
+• Chicken Broth: Low-sodium broth is best for controlling salt levels.
+Adjust seasoning if using regular broth.
+Use any extra in Chicken Tortellini Soup or Risotto.

-• Lemon Juice: Freshly squeezed offers the best taste.
-Bottled can be used in a pinch.
+• Lemon Juice: Freshly squeezed provides the best flavor, but bottled can work in a pinch

-• Capers: Add a tangy, salty burst to the sauce.
-Consider using leftover capers in a fresh tomato salad or on a smoked salmon platter.
+• Capers: These add a tangy, salty punch to the sauce.
+Substitute with chopped green olives for a similar taste.
+Leftover capers can be used in a fresh tomato salad or on a smoked salmon platter.

 Recipe Variations

-• Chicken Piccata with Artichokes: Add a touch of sophistication by incorporating a few quartered marinated artichoke hearts to the pan along with the capers.
+• With Artichokes: Add a few quartered marinated artichoke hearts along with the capers for extra flavor.

-• Creamy Chicken Piccata: For a richer sauce, stir in a tablespoon of heavy cream or sour cream after adding the lemon juice.
+• Creamy Version: Stir in a tablespoon of heavy cream or sour cream after adding the lemon juice for a richer sauce.

-• Spicy Chicken Piccata: Add a kick of heat by including a pinch of red pepper flakes or some chopped fresh jalapeño pepper (seeds removed) to the pan with the butter.
+• Spicy Option: Add a pinch of red pepper flakes or chopped jalapeño (seeds removed) to the pan with the butter for extra heat.

 How To Make Chicken Piccata